 All Services Start at 10:30 AM

-Rev. Russ Savage
+October 1, Listening, Rev. Russ Savage

 All are welcome.
 Entrance is the stairs/ramp on the right as you face the building.
 A social hour follows the service.
 Contributions of finger food are welcome.
 Dress is casual.

-An adult is available on request to provide care to your infant or toddler during the service.
+An adult is available on request to provide care for your infant or toddler during the service.
 If your child is restless, feel free to move to the comfortable lounge area through the double wooden doors.